-A. Educational Data

-1. Educational data designated as directory information is public data on individuals to the extent required under federal law.
-Directory information must be designated pursuant to the provisions of:
+- A. Educational Data - 1.
+Educational data designated as directory information is public data on individuals to the extent required under federal law.
+Directory information must be designated pursuant to the provisions of: - a.

-- a.
 Minnesota Statutes, section 13.32, subdivision 5; and - b.
-United States Code, title 20, section 1232g, and Code of Federal Regulations, title 34, section 99.37, which were in effect on January 3, 2012. - 2.
-The school district may not designate a student's home address, telephone number, email address, or other personal contact information as directory information under this section. - 3.
+20 United States Code, section 1232g, and 34 Code of Federal

+- 2. The school district may not designate a student's home address, telephone number, email address, or other personal contact information as directory information under this section. - 3.
 When requested, the school district must share personal contact information and directory information, whether public or private, with the Minnesota Department of Education, as required for federal reporting purposes.